Ravengraven/Python-Sql_Data-Analysis-Bicycles/README.md

 <img width="1024" alt="Production Overview Page" src="https://raw.githubusercontent.com/ritik8801/Data-Analysis-of-Bicycle-Manufacturing-Company-Using-Python-SQL-and-PowerBI/main/Dashboard%20Screenshots%20and%20Features/Production%20Overview%20Page.png">

-The dashboard is made according to the fiscal year terms, a custom date table was created using DAX, to automatically generate Fiscal year segregations.
-An assumption is made that the fiscal year starts on October 1st and ends on September 30th.
+On this dashboard, the fiscal year structure is followed, and a custom date table, generated through DAX, automates the segmentation of fiscal years.
+The assumption is that each fiscal year commences on October 1st and concludes on September 30th.

-This page gives information about the manufacturing overview of the company, Measures were created in Power BI in order to have custom KPIs.
-All the charts and KPIs are described below: -
+The Manufacturing Overview section provides insights into the company's manufacturing operations.
+Custom measures were crafted in Power BI to generate specific Key Performance Indicators (KPIs).
+Below are descriptions of the charts and KPIs displayed:

 <img width="1024" alt="Production Overview KPI" src="https://raw.githubusercontent.com/ritik8801/Data-Analysis-of-Bicycle-Manufacturing-Company-Using-Python-SQL-and-PowerBI/main/Dashboard%20Screenshots%20and%20Features/Production%20Overview%20KPI.png">